itaymigdal/some-scripts/README.md

 Supply small wordlist file of possible strings (like name, hobby, or favourite pet), and define which functions to use in order to amplify wordlist.

+### Powershell_Obfuscator.py

+Obfuscator for powershell scripts.
+Can remove comments, add garbage comments, rename function names and variables, output CMD oneliner for executing encoded powershell scriptblock, and more.

 ### Remcos_Config_Decrypter.py

 Decrypt Remcos RAT config.